 Masakhane Community Farm

-The Gansbaai Community Farm aims to improve food security (currently the surrounding areas experience 75% food insecurity (2013)) and dietary variety in the greater Gansbaai community by serving as an agricultural support hub.
+The Gansbaai Community Farm aims to address food security (currently the surrounding areas experience 75% food insecurity (2013)) and dietary variety in the greater Gansbaai community by serving as an agricultural support hub.

 It serves as a training space for community members teaching the basics of food production with the aim of self-sustainability and as a support on a path to sustainable livelihoods.
 The basics of soil improvement techniques, composting, plant care, propagation, harvesting and sustainable agriculture practices are all included in the initial training phase.

 The second phase is where the graduates are allocated allotments, putting into practice the principles they have learnt.
-Since inception in August 2016, 99 individuals have participated in the Urban Agriculture training, 45 of whom regularly tend their allottments.
-705 of the participants are women. we have trained 45 participants and have approximately 20 regulars tending their allotments.
+Since inception in August 2016 we have trained 117 participants and have 30 current participants tending allotments.